 But in reality, often there is nothing physically in your throat.
 There are a few medical terms for this tight throat feeling, such as globus sensation, globus hystericus, or globus pharyngis.
 You are not in any danger or at risk of harm, but it is an uncomfortable feeling.

 If your lump in the throat feeling is related to anxiety, it may not be consistent.
 It may occur frequently, rarely, or on a regular basis.
 If the feeling comes and goes, pay attention to the trigger.
 Just as the sensation can occur in varied increments of time, so can its severity.

 The lump in your throat feeling could be very intense, or barely noticeable.
 To differentiate if this lump in the throat feeling is related to anxiety, it is necessary to recognize when it happens.
 If the feeling arises before presenting in front of a group of people or telling your partner something that has been eating at you, it may be linked to your anxiety.

 It is also a sign if the feeling occurs along with, follows, or precedes other symptoms of an anxiety attack or a panic attack.
 High levels of stress or consistent states of nervousness are also linked to the feeling of a lump in the throat.

 How Do I Relieve the Lump in the Throat Feeling?

-Now that you are taking the time to reflect on your life, be intentional in reducing stressful or anxiety provoking situations in your life.
+Now that you are taking the time to reflect on your life, be intentional in reducing stressful or anxiety-provoking situations in your life.
 Are you in a relationship that no matter what you do you experience anxiety about having confrontational conversations?
-Consider what about your relationship can change or if the relationship is healthy at all.
+Consider what your relationship can change or if the relationship is healthy at all.

 Are you taking too many hours at work and are struggling to juggle them along with the other responsibilities at your job?
 Be self-aware of what in your life needs to change and make the changes.